RDE Mini Grants

 These mini grant funds exist to offer current humanities graduate students the opportunity to develop pedagogy and programs that will hone RDE-relevant skills and experience, and/or foster dialogues and communities of practice centered around the evolving needs of humanities graduate students.

-Graduate students are eligible to apply for funds at any point between now and May 2025, and the funds should be used by the end of the summer 2025 term.
+Graduate students are eligible to apply for funds at any point between now and December 1, 2026, and the funds should be used by the end of the spring 2026 term.
 Applicants are encouraged to collaborate with their peers on proposals, and it is possible to apply for funding for more than one project.
-For fall 2024 funding, we encourage people to submit proposals by October 31.

-Below, please review further details about the two funding categories: 1) graduate student instructor-led courses and 2) programs and events.
+Below, please review further details about the two funding categories: 1) graduate student instructor-led courses and 2) programs, projects and events.

 Funding Categories

 Graduate students are able to request funding to implement a variety of course-related plans.
-The course needs to be taught in fall 2024, spring 2025 or summer 2025, and all funding needs to be requested and received by May 2025.
+The course needs to be taught in fall 2025 or spring 2026 and all funding needs to be requested by December 2026.
 The applicant must be a current graduate student and the instructor of record on a course.
 Preference will be given to applicants whose plans involve innovative and/or community-engaged ways methods of humanistic inquiry and learning.

 Possibilities include (but are not limited to):